tomdionysus/cerbo-gx-cpp/README.md

 # cerbox-gx-cpp

-A C++17 library to read info from a Victron CerboGX unit over Modbus-TCP
+A C++17 library to read info from a Victron CerboGX unit over MQTT

 ## Dependencies